oracle-devrel/kubeflow-oke/README.md

 ## Introduction

-Running Kubeflow on [Oracle Container Engine (OKE)][uri-oke].

-OKE is [Oracle's][uri-oracle] managed [Kubernetes][uri-kubernetes] service on [Oracle Cloud Infrastructure (OCI)][uri-oci].
+Oracle Container Engine for Kubernetes (OKE) is the [Oracle][uri-oracle]-managed [Kubernetes][uri-kubernetes] service on [Oracle Cloud Infrastructure (OCI)][uri-oci].

 ## Getting Started

 > ⚠️ Kubeflow 1.5.0 is not compatible with Kubernetes version 1.22 and onwards.
-To install Kubeflow 1.5.0 and older versions, use OKE v1.21.5.
+To install Kubeflow 1.5.0 or older, set the Kubernetes version of your OKE cluster to v1.21.5.

-This guide explains how to install Kubeflow 1.6.0 on OKE 1.22.5, 1.23.4 and 1.24.1.
+This guide explains how to install Kubeflow 1.6.0 on OKE using Kubernetes versions 1.22.5, 1.23.4 and 1.24.1.

 ## Installation